“She may not look like much, but she's got it where it counts, kid. I've made a lot of special modifications myself.”

 2): McQuarrie's paintings w. rocket boosters follows these photos of Cantwell's model

-Aside from the script-mandated “long” design, it's hard to see much of the final design springing this one.
-The engine cluster would end up being reconfigured from the X layout into a more rectangular one, the red spherical pods behind the cockpit module would become the escape pods, and the squashed hexagonal outline of the plates that intersect the hull seem to have made their way into the superstructure design of the next Cantwell model, the shape of which made its way into the ‘Blockade Runner’ design and arguably the Star Destroyer as well (as also indicated on Cantwell's unused concept art).
+Aside from the script-mandated “long” design, it's hard to see much of the final design springing from this.
+The nacelle cluster would end up being reconfigured from the X layout into a more rectangular one, the red spherical pods behind the cockpit module would become the escape pods, and Cantwell’s signature squashed hexagonal outline of the plates that intersect the hull seem to have made their way into the superstructure design of the next Cantwell model, the shape of which made its way into the ‘Blockade Runner’ design and arguably the Star Destroyer as well (as also indicated on Cantwell's unused concept art).

 That model is definitely an oddity in the larger scheme of things, and I would love to know more about just how and when it came about, but for now we'll move on to the next stage.

-The same source from earlier told me that he had seen a drawing of the near-final Blockade Runner design with the X-like boosters instead of the rectangular configuration, although that has never surfaced anywhere, so I can't vouch for its existence.
+The aforementioned source also told me that he had seen a drawing of the near-final Blockade Runner design with the X-like boosters instead of the rectangular configuration, although that has never surfaced anywhere, so I can't vouch for its existence.